+AACSB: Analytical Thinking

+Accessibility: Keyboard Navigation

+Blooms: Understana

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium
+Difficulty: 2 Medium

-Learning Objective: 02-01 Define a marketing strategy.
-Topic: Developing a Sustainable Competitive Advantage

-- 85. One example of a customer loyalty program is - A. a "frequent diner" card at a restaurant, offering a free appetizer for every \$100 in food purchases. - B. a quantity discount offered for large purchases at an office supply store. - C. seasonal sales on top-selling items. - D. an "everyday low price" policy on all products at a grocery store. - E. an extensive customer service training program for new employees at a hair salon.
+86. One example of a customer loyalty program is

+$\underline{\textbf{A}}$ a "frequent diner" card at a restaurant, offering a free appetizer for every \$100 in food purchases.

+B. a quantity discount offered for large purchases at an office supply store.

+C. seasonal sales on top-selling items.

+D. an "everyday low price" policy on all products at a grocery store.

+E. an extensive customer service training program for new employees at a hair salon.